 Example of Code Churn

 An example of code churn can be seen in a mobile app development project where one feature is modified frequently.
-Assume that a team is building an e-commerce application and offers a new feature for discount calculation.
-But while the development is going on, the team realizes that the initial implementation of the features needs to be changed so that it can tackle edge cases and enhance performance.
-Resultantly, several codes are changed, added, and deleted by developers.
+Assume that a team is building an eCommerce application and offers a new feature for discount calculation.
+However, as development progresses, the team realizes that it needs to modify the initial feature implementation to handle edge cases and improve performance.
+As a result, developers change, add, and delete several lines of code.

 This example shows how code churn takes place owing to the need for continuous enhancement and optimization during the development process.
 In case you are not aware of edge cases, we must tell you that it is a problem or circumstance that takes place only at extreme operating parameters.
 For instance, when playing songs at full volume, a stereo speaker might produce distorted audio, even in the absence of any extreme setting or situation.
 Also, an edge case can be an expected or unexpected problem or situation.